Codecademy/ugc/content/deyemiobaa/building-a-todolist-with-rails.md

 Migrations help us build/alter our database schema in a consistent way.
 It uses the Ruby DSL (domain-specific language), and the dedicated rails ORM (Object-relational mapping) called Active Record so we don't have to write any SQL by hand.

-Our app requires on table and a column to store our todo items.
+Our app requires a table and a column to store our todo items.
 We'll call that column `description`.
 To create this table with the column, we'll run `rails generate model Todo description`

 There are a few things to unpack about this: